NickKarpowicz/LightwaveExplorer/README.md

   The appimage should be in the same directory as the files CrystalDatabase.txt and DefaultValues.ini - you can also put them into /usr/share/LightwaveExplorer - I can make other options possible, not sure where the modern Linux user prefers.

+  There is also a subfolder named GPL_3_version_CPUonly.
+This contains an appimage for a version released under the terms of the GNU Public License v3.
+This makes use of the FFTW library for performing Fourier transforms, instead of NVIDIA cuFFT or Intel MKL as used in the other version.
+If you are running it on an AMD CPU, this may give you a significant speedup (or if you perfer to only use GPL software, it's an option).

 ---

-### Mac version
+### Installation on Mac

 A Mac version is in the works.
 I have it compiled on my (very old, Intel) Mac, and it does run and work as expected.
-A public release will come soon, but let me know if you want to try it in the meantime.
+Currently I only have this Intel-compiled version in the [shared volume](https://datashare.mpcdf.mpg.de/s/oJj9eFYDBFmViFP) because I don't have a recent Mac to compile on.
+This version also makes use of the FFTW library for Fourier transforms and is therefore released under the GNU Public License v3.

+The application bundle contains all the required files.
+If you want to edit the crystal database or default settings, open the app as a folder (right click or control-click on the app and select "show package contents") - You will find them in the Resources folder.

 ---
   ### How do I know which configuration to run?